Ricardo Ramírez (bishop)

-Ricardo Ramírez, C.S.B. (born September 12, 1936) is an American prelate of the Roman Catholic Church.
-Ramirez served as the first bishop of the Diocese of Las Cruces in New Mexico from 1982 to 2013.
-He previously served as an auxiliary bishop of the Archdiocese of San Antonio in Texas from 1981 to 1982.
+Ricardo Ramírez, C.S.B. (born September 12, 1936) is an American Catholic prelate who served as the first bishop of Las Cruces in New Mexico from 1982 to 2013.
+He previously served as an auxiliary bishop for the Archdiocese of San Antonio in Texas from 1981 to 1982.
+He is a member of the Congregation of St. Basil (Basilians).

 Biography

 Early life

 Ricardo Ramírez was born on September 12, 1936, in Bay City, Texas, as the second of the two children of Natividad and Maria (née Espinosa) Ramírez.
 Up to the sixth grade, he attended a segregated school for Mexican-American students.
 At that time, he started working after school to help the family finances.
 In 1942, Ramirez entered Jefferson Davis Grammar school in Bay City and Bay City High School in 1951, graduating in 1955.
 Ramírez then studied at the University of St. Thomas in Houston, where he obtained his bachelor's degree in 1959.

-On September 12, 1960, Ramirez joined the Congregation of St. Basil.
-He spent his first six months at a so-called boot camp in Michigan, then taught English and History in schools in Los Angeles and Houston.
-In 1963, Ramirez entered St. Basil's Seminary in Toronto.
+On September 12, 1960, Ramirez joined the Basilians.
+He spent his first six months at a so-called boot camp in Michigan, then taught English and history in schools in Los Angeles and Houston.
+In 1963, Ramirez entered St. Basil's Seminary in Toronto, Ontario.
 In 1965, he finished his studies at the Conciliar Seminary of Mexico in Mexico City.

 Priesthood

-On December 10, 1966, Ramírez was ordained to the priesthood in the Congregation of St. Basil by Bishop John Morkovsky at St. Ann Catholic Church in Houston.
+On December 10, 1966, Ramírez was ordained to the priesthood for the Basilians by Bishop John Morkovsky at St. Ann Catholic Church in Houston.

-After his ordination, Ramirez was assigned to St. Mary's Parrish in Owen Sound, Ontario for six months.
-In 1967, he entered the University of Detroit, graduating in 1968, with a Master of Arts degree.
+After his ordination, the Basilians assigned Ramirez as an assistant pastor to St. Mary's Parish in Owen Sound, Ontario for six months.
+In 1967, he entered the University of Detroit, graduating in 1968 with a Master of Arts degree.
 Ramirez then moved to Mexico City, where he served as chaplain to university students at the Centro Cultural Aragón.
 In 1970. he started working with the Family Religious Education Project in Tehuacán, Mexico, serving there until 1976.
-During this period, Ramírez also studied at the East Asian Pastoral Institute of Ateneo de Manila University in Manila (1973-1974).
+During this period, Ramírez also studied at the East Asian Pastoral Institute of Ateneo de Manila University in Manila, Philippines (1973-1974).

-After returning to San Antonio in 1976, Remirez was appointed as executive vice president of the Mexican American Cultural Center (now the Mexican American Catholic College) in San Antonio.
+After returning to San Antonio in 1976, Remirez was appointed as executive vice president of the Mexican American Cultural Center (now the Mexican American Catholic College) in San Antonio, Texas.

 Auxiliary Bishop of San Antonio

-On October 27, 1981, Pope John Paul II appointed Ramírez as an auxiliary bishop of the Archdiocese of San Antonio and titular bishop of Vatarba.
-He was consecrated at the Convention Center in San Antonio on December 6, 1981, by Archbishop Patrick Flores, with Bishops Morkovsky and Rafael Ayala y Ayala serving as co-consecrators.
+On October 27, 1981, Pope John Paul II appointed Ramírez as an auxiliary bishop of San Antonio and titular bishop of Vatarba.
+He was consecrated at the Henry B. González Convention Center in San Antonio on December 6, 1981, by Archbishop Patrick Flores, with Bishops Morkovsky and Rafael Ayala y Ayala serving as co-consecrators.